Florida couple start fundraiser to secure, restore historic home here - Mississippi's Best Community Newspaper

 Fickert and Stevens came across Arlington approximately three years ago in search of a beautiful federal-style house with old bones to call home, Fickert said.

-They found Arlington while exploring countless homes from Virginia down to Louisiana and their heart kept drawing them back to the same spot.
+They found Arlington while exploring countless homes from Virginia down to Louisiana and their hearts kept drawing them back to the same spot.

 What some would see as a haunted house falling apart at the seams, they see a beautiful house that is well worth saving.